Nexam/NexHud/README.md

 You will need .Net Framework installed and be aware this is an early beta version.

 ## What is NexHud ?
-NexHud is a Enhanced Hud for Elite: Dangerous on SteamVR.
+NexHud is a Enhanced Hud for Elite: Dangerous.
+It originally was made for VR, but now it work for classic too.
+NexHud will detect is SteamVR is running and launch the appropriate Overlay.
 This allow you to access services you can usually find on Spansh.co.uk, Edsm.net, Eddb.io, Inara.cz, etc...
 Everything is controlled by keyboard, so you can easily configure your joystick to display and control NexHud